 Side effects of CBD

-CBD’s side effects are largely mild, so you can feel safe adding CBD to your sciatica routine.
+CBD’s side effects are largely mild, so you can feel safe adding CBD to your sciatica routine, perhaps through transdermal CBD patches or CBD oil drops.
 We do recommend, however, that you consult your doctor first.

 Side effects that you might experience after CBD use include sleepiness, reduced appetite, lethargy, and diarrhoea (10).
 But these tend to be mild and infrequent.
 In fact, studies tell us that doses of CBD as high as 1,500 mg can be used safely (11).

 So long as the CBD you use contains only CBD, then you don’t have to worry about experiencing a high.
 THC is the cannabinoid responsible for that.

 Sciatica can be painful, limiting, and hard to manage, but CBD could offer some hope for sufferers.
 CBD’s anti-inflammatory and pain-relieving properties may be able to help relieve some of the symptoms of sciatica and get you moving more freely again.
 Although it is important to keep in mind that research is largely in the early stages, we need more specific research investigating how CBD affects patients with sciatica before any specific conclusions can be drawn about its effectiveness.

 |Medically reviewed for KLORIS by Sarah Neidler, PhD|